We’ve had a number of successful winning cases for appeals that have pivoted on Brady evidence, so we want to look at some examples of these claims.

-- The prosecution team purposely misrepresenting pants as having blood stains on them, when in fact, the stains were from paint.
+- Prosecution team purposely misrepresenting pants as having bloodstains on them, when in fact, the stains were from paint.

-- Failure to reveal an immunity deal with a witness.
+- The failure to reveal an immunity deal with a witness.

 - Failure to produce CPS records that contained exculpatory materials.

 - and more as I explain in the video below.

 Do you know how what Brady evidence is and how it can work in your 11.07 writ of habeas corpus case?